-At HEPS OSHC we seek to develop a partnership with and co-operation between parents, Service and school educators; to build relationships where trust and mutual understanding can develop between the home, the Service and the school.
-These relationships seek to be secure, respectful and reciprocal.
+At HEPS OSHC we seek to develop a partnership with parents, the Service and school educators; to build relationships where trust and mutual understanding can develop between the home, the Service, and the school.
+These relationships seek to be secure, respectful, and reciprocal.

-We believe that every child and family is unique, therefore our program cycle and routine are collaboratively created in such a way as to allow children to explore, establish and engage with their interests and grow through self-directed learning.
+We believe that every child and family is unique, therefore our program cycle and routine are collaboratively created to allow children to explore, establish and engage with their interests and grow through self-directed learning.

-Our OSHC Service is a play-based service and we believe that the children learn as they discover, create, improvise and imagine.
-The Service environment is designed to support children's interests, strengths and needs.
-The educators value and build on children's strengths, skills and knowledge by motivating them and engaging in their learning.
+Our OSHC Service is a play-based Service, and we believe that the children learn as they discover, create, improvise, and imagine.
+The Service environment is designed to support children's interests, strengths, and needs.
+The Educators value and build on children's strengths, skills, and knowledge by motivating them and engaging in their learning.

-We believe that children are capable, competent and active learners, and important contributors to their community.
-Our service values the importance of childhood as a significant stage of human development in its own right as well as the foundation for all later learning and development.
+We believe that children are capable, competent, and active learners, and important contributors to their community.
+Our Service values the importance of childhood as a significant stage of human development as well as the foundation for all later learning and development.